ros2/rviz/docs/plugin_development.md

 The `rviz_rendering` package is supposed to contain all functionality referring to rendering:

-* it contains visuals and objects to be added to the scene graph such as arrows, shapes or text objects in the subfolder `objects` (many of those objects were ported from the folder `ogre_helpers`)
+* Visuals and objects to be added to the scene graph such as arrows, shapes or text objects in the subfolder `objects` (many of those objects were ported from the folder `ogre_helpers`)
-* it contains the real render window including including functions exposing some of its internals (RenderWindowOgreAdapter).
+* The render window, including functions exposing some of its internals (RenderWindowOgreAdapter).
   If possible, refrain from using the RenderWindowOgreAdapter, as it might be deprecated and deleted in the future
-* it contains conveniences functions to work with materials (`material_manager.hpp`) or other ogre related functionality (e.g. ray tracing in `viewport_projection_finder.hpp`)
+* Convenience functions to work with materials (`material_manager.hpp`) or other ogre related functionality (e.g. ray tracing in `viewport_projection_finder.hpp`)
-* it also contains convenience classes for testing, allowing to set up a working ogre environment and helpers for scene graph introspection
+* Convenience classes for testing, allowing to set up a working ogre environment and helpers for scene graph introspection

 ### rviz_common

 The `rviz_common` package contains the bulk of rviz useful for doing plugin development:

-* while it contains the main application and rendering queues, those functionality is not exposed
+* Main application and rendering queues (not exposed)
-* it contains the main entry points for plugin development - base classes for panels, view controllers, displays and tools
+* Main entry points for plugin development - base classes for panels, view controllers, displays and tools
-* it contains convenience classes to work with properties in the various views (such as the display panel) located in `rviz_common/properties`
+* Convenience classes to work with properties in the various views (such as the display panel) located in `rviz_common/properties`
-* it contains the main entry points for developing displays with selectable types, the SelectionHandlers (located in `rviz_common/interaction`)
+* Main classes for selectable types, the SelectionHandlers (located in `rviz_common/interaction`)
-* it contains access points to ROS 2.
+* Access points to ROS 2.
   Currently, rviz uses only one node, which can be accessed via `ros_integration`.
   In the future, further changes may be necessary to fully abstract ROS 2 access into `ros_integration`

 ### rviz_default_plugins

 The `rviz_default_plugins` contains all plugins (view controllers, tools, displays and in the future, panels) shipped with rviz (most of them ported from the `default_plugins` folder of rviz).

-* If you want to develop simple plugins, it is not necessary to use anything in this package
+* When developing simple plugins it is not necessary to use anything in this package.
-* If you want to develop more complex plugins similar to existing plugins, it might be beneficial to use or even derive from classes contained in this package to simplify your development
+* When developing more complex plugins similar to existing plugins it might be beneficial to use or even derive from classes contained in this package to simplify your development.

-### rviz_visual_testing_frameworkj
+### rviz_visual_testing_framework

 The `rviz_visual_testing_framework` contains the backbone to writing visual tests for plugins.
-It will only ever be necessary to use this package as a test dependency if you want to write automated screenshot tests Please see the documentation in the package for further help
+It will only ever be necessary to use this package as a test dependency if you want to write automated screenshot tests.
+Please see the documentation in the package for further help.

 ### rviz2

-This package contains the main program startup and entry point for nodes.
+This package contains the main program startup and entry point for nodes (not exposed).

 ## Plugin Development

-* In order to write your own plugin, set up a regular ROS 2 ament-workspace (see the [official documentation]("https://github.com/ros2/ros2/wiki/Colcon-Tutorial") for further help).
+* In order to write your own plugin, set up a regular ROS 2 workspace (see the [official documentation]("https://github.com/ros2/ros2/wiki/Colcon-Tutorial") for further help).
 * You will need to link your program against `rviz_common` and probably also against `rviz_rendering` and `rviz_default_plugins`.
 * To let the plugin loader find your plugin, you will need to invoke the `PLUGINLIB_EXPORT_CLASS` macro.
   For instance, if your plugin is called "myplugin::Plugin" with base class `rviz_common::Dispay`, you will need to include the following into your `.cpp` file:
 ```
     #include <pluginlib/class_list_macros.hpp>
     PLUGINLIB_EXPORT_CLASS(myplugin::Plugin, rviz_common::Display)
 ```
 * You need to link and compile against the `pluginlib` package.
 Further CMake options that might be relevant (see `rviz_default_plugins` CMakeLists):
 ```